MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 Being limited to IPv6-only destinations is likely unfeasible for your current or future use-cases, but you know best.

-The important thing is, no matter which direction your networking team wants to go in, this is doable.
+The important thing is, no matter which direction your networking team wants to go in, you can ban IGWs.

 Criteria                   | TGW                   | VPC Sharing           | IPv6-Only             | PrivateLink + Egress Filtering
 -------------------------- | --------------------- | --------------------- | --------------------- | ---------------------